kaydelarose/airae/README.md

 - Node.js (for the frontend)
 - Java JDK 17+ (for the backend)
 - MongoDB Atlas (for a cloud-based MongoDB instance)
+- WeatherAPI Key (for real-time weather data)

+#### Creating a WeatherAPI Key:
+- Go to WeatherAPI and sign up for an account.
+- After logging in, navigate to the API keys section to create and obtain your API key.
+- Copy the key to use in the .env file in the backend setup.

 ## Installation